A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge

-Observing the current division for NNS and ANNS algorithms, the boundary is precisely their design principle, such as how they organize, index, or hash the dataset, how they search or traverse the data structure, and how they measure or estimate the distance between points.
 NNS algorithms tend to use more exact or deterministic methods, such as partitioning the space into regions by splitting along one dimension (k-d tree) or enclosing groups of points in hyperspheres (ball tree), and visiting only the regions that may contain the nearest neighbor based on some distance bounds or criteria.
 ANNS algorithms tend to use more probabilistic or heuristic methods, such as mapping similar points to the same or nearby buckets with high probability (locality-sensitive hashing), visiting the regions in order of their distance to the query point and stopping after a fixed number of regions or points (best bin first), or following the edges that lead to closer points in a graph with different levels of coarseness (hierarchical navigable small world).

-In fact, a data structure or algorithm can support ANNS if it is applicable to NNS.
-For ease of categorization, it is assigned to the section on Nearest Neighbor Search.